VisorFolks/cyancore/README.md

 and abilities, we aim to utilize the hardware and software resources better and improve various KPIs of the final product.

-If you'd like to learn and contribute to this project, please follow links for full documentation and start your endeavour to be part of embedded.....
+If you'd like to learn and contribute to this project, please follow links for full documentation and start the endeavour to be part of this community.

 > **Version (arch:2 | major:4 | minor:2): 1.3.2**